Energy in India: Coal

 Coal and lignite production was 73.1 crore (731 million) tons in the financial year 2019-2020.
-India was the fourth top coal producer in 2017 with 294.2 Mtoe (7.8% global share).
+India was the fourth top coal producer in 2017 with 294.2 Mtons (7.8% global share).
 Nearly 80% of total electricity generated (utility and captive) in India is from coal and it is the main source of the nation's greenhouse gas emissions.

 According to Greenpeace the largest coal belt in India is at Jharia.
 Before coal mining Jharia had forests inhabited by tribes.
 In 1971 the coal mines were nationalised.
 Bharat Coking Coal Limited (BCCL) took over Jharia coal mines.

 India accounts for the world’s greatest concentration of coal seam fires.
 Mine area suffers from pollution of air, water and land.

 As of 2019, coal production was integrated into the Central Government; for example, the Government owned about 75% of Coal India Limited, which supplied about 84% of India's thermal coal.

 India imports coking coal as good quality coking coal deposits suitable for iron and steel production are not available.
 In the financial year 2021 -22, India imported nearly 57.16 million tons (90%) against the consumption of 63.74 MT.
 Sponge iron route using noncoking coal is also followed to produce iron and steel which does not depend on coke or natural gas.